 In 2022, 21 holes were drilled for a total of 5,880 m.
-The Wenot target was tested along a 2.8 km strike.
+The Wenot target was tested along a 2.8 km strike, significantly beyond the 1.5 km original pit.
 Eight (8) holes tested the western extension of the new Wenot deposit, as far as 900 m west of the previously mined Wenot pit area.
-This area is un-mined, other than surficial saprolite, so is an attractive target for near surface deposits.
+This area is un-mined, other than some surficial saprolite, so is an attractive target for near surface deposits.
 The Wenot shear and associated quartz-feldspar porphyry with gold mineralization was encountered in all holes.
-At the far west end of the Wenot shear corridor, two dominant gold-bearing zones persist, illustrated in hole 220DD-047 which intersected: 2.5 g/t Au over 9.9 m and 5.96 g/t Au over 2.4 m.
-Two holes at the far eastern end of the Wenot deposit confirmed the presence of gold mineralization associated with the shear to at least 400m east of the Wenot pit.
-Highlights include: 37.83 g/t Au over 2.0 m and 1.85 g/t over 12.7m in Hole 220DD-046, and 1.84 g/t Au over 9.2 m in Hole 220DD-049.
+At the far west end of the Wenot shear corridor, two dominant gold-bearing zones persist, illustrated in hole 22ODD-047 which intersected: 2.5 g/t Au over 9.9 m and 5.96 g/t Au over 2.4 m.
+Two holes at the far eastern end of the Wenot deposit confirmed the presence of gold mineralization associated with the shear to at least 400 m east of the Wenot pit.
+Highlights include: 37.83 g/t Au over 2.0 m and 1.85 g/t over 12.7 m in Hole 22ODD-046, and 1.84 g/t Au over 9.2 m in Hole 22ODD-049.
 The confirmation of mineralization along a 2.8 km strike of the Wenot shear illustrates the vast potential of this gold-bearing structural corridor.